pikvm/pikvm/docs/flashing_os.md

             Please join [Discord](https://discord.gg/bpmXfz5) and ask about this in #unofficial_ports channel if you still want to use it.

 !!! abstract "Any other platforms"
-    You will need to build the image manually.
+    Please check the [file archives](https://files.pikvm.org/images/), otherwise you will need to build the image manually.
 But don't worry, it's [very simple](building_os.md).

 -----